Mount Ka'ala - A Slippery Climb to the Highest Point on Oahu, Hawaii

 Also, through a comedy of errors, I left all of my printed maps and trail reports at home.
 Even though I didn't have the maps with me, I remembered most of the trail from memory.
 I decided to go against my own rule, No Maps, No Hike, just this once, since I didn't think I'd be back to Oahu any time soon.

-I drove the excruciating 25MPH crawl on the 93 to Waianae, where I took a right and drove up the valley to the trailhead.
+I drove the slow 25MPH crawl on the 93 to Waianae, where I took a right and drove up the valley to the trailhead.
 The "real" Hawaii is definitely a change from the commercialized lei-fest that most tourists know.
-It is rustic and rural, there are chickens and semi-feral dogs everywhere.
-The trailhead was next to what looked like a junkyard, only I heard a generator start up and I could only gather that someone lived there.
+It is rustic and rural; there are chickens and semi-feral dogs everywhere.
+The trailhead was next to a rustic house that I wasn’t sure was lived in, only I heard a generator start up and I could only gather that someone lived there.

 I quickly loaded up, making sure all my valuables were with me, since I heard that there can be break-ins in the area.
 It was already warm, but I still wore my Ex Officio Borocade Pant and was trying out my Ex Officio BugsAway Baja Shirt, which is long-sleeved.
 I was happy, however, that there was some cloud cover, but was not excited with the possibility of rain, which we had experienced nearly every day on Oahu.